 As a rule, the starting point for your Arizona return is your federal adjusted gross income.
-To take itemized deductions, you must start with the amount shown on the federal Schedule A. This is the case for 2023, except for changes Congress made to the federal tax code during 2023 if either of the following apply:
+To take itemized deductions, you must start with the amount shown on the federal Schedule A. This is the case for 2024, except for changes Congress made to the federal tax code during 2024, and the following applies:

-- 1. The changes affect how you figure your federal adjusted gross income OR - 2.
-The changes affect how you figure your itemized deductions.
+1. The changes affect how you figure your federal adjusted gross income.